Founder and president of CURE

 Before involvement in social activism, she had seven years of first-hand experience in the grip of welfare dependency.
 After a Christian conversion, she changed her life.
 Now, Star regularly consults with both federal and state legislators on market-based strategies to fight poverty.

 In 2017, Star joined the White House Opportunity Initiative task force to share ideas on how to best fix our nation's most distressed zip codes.
 In 2018, she was appointed to the U.S. Frederick Douglass Bicentennial Commission.

-Star has a BS degree in Marketing and Business from Woodbury University and has received numerous awards and commendations for her work on public policy issues.
-She consults with Republican legislators on numerous urban issues, has lectured on anti-poverty initiatives at more than 180 colleges and universities and serves on the advisory boards for several national organizations.
+Star has a bachelor's degree in Marketing and International Business from Woodbury University and has received numerous awards and commendations for her work on public policy issues.

 In 2016, CPAC honored her with the "Ronald Reagan Foot Soldier of the Year."
 In 2017, Star was the recipient of the Groundswell Impact award, and in 2018, Bott Radio Network presented Star with its annual Queen Esther award.

 Many of national acclaim would agree that Star Parker has established herself as a thoughtful and energetic leader in Washington D.C. - and her CURE advisory board includes folks of note such as Generals John Ashcroft and Ed Meese; Drs.
 Marvin Olasky, George Gilder and Walter E. Williams, as well as Secretary Ken Blackwell and Economist Larry Kudlow.